kiplongu/Continuous-Delivery-on-Kubernetes-with-Flux/Lab-13-Building Release Strategies with Flagger/README.md

 This is expected, as the nginx ingress controller is set up and now expects you to send requests with hostname instead of an IP address.
 This validates you have a working nginx ingress controller set up.

+# Setting Up Ingress
+Now that the ingress controller is available, it’s time to add an ingress rule for the vote app so that it is accessible from outside with nginx.
+You would add the code to create the ingress rule for the vote app in the same place where you are deploying all the other components related to the vote app i.e. inside the instavote-deploy repository.

+file: instavote-deploy/kustomize/vote/base/ingress.yaml
+apiVersion: networking.k8s.io/v1
+kind: Ingress
+metadata:
+name: vote
+namespace: instavote
+labels:
+app: vote
+annotations:
+kubernetes.io/ingress.class: nginx
+spec:
+rules:
+- host: vote.example.com
+http:
+paths:
+- path: /
+pathType: Prefix
+backend:
+service:
+name: vote
+port:
+number: 80
+And add this file to kustomization.yaml.
+file: instavote-deploy/kustomize/vote/base/kustomization.yaml

+apiVersion: kustomize.config.k8s.io/v1beta1
+kind: Kustomization
+resources:
+- deployment.yaml
+- service.yaml
+- ingress.yaml

+Commit the changes:
+git add ingress.yaml
+git status
+git commit -am "add ingress rule for vote app" git push origin main and let Flux reconcile those with the cluster. flux reconcile kustomization -n instavote vote-staging --with-source Validate the ingress rule is added by running: kubectl get ing -n instavote kubectl describe ing vote -n instavote
+Assuming you do not own vote.example.com you cannot manage this domain and add a global DNS entry.
+However, you could make it point to the Nginx LoadBalancer/NodePort by creating a local hosts file entry.
+On Unix systems, it's in the /etc/hosts file.
+On Windows, it's at C:\Windows\System32\drivers\etc\hosts.
+You need admin access to edit this file.
+For example, on a Linux or OSX, you could edit it as: sudo vim /etc/hosts

+And add an entry such as:
+xxx.xxx.xxx.xxx vote.example.com
+Where,
+xxx.xxx.xxx.xxx is the public facing IP address of the LoadBalancer or any Node (in case of NodePort) that Nginx is associated with.
+Make sure you are adding this entry to your local workstation from where you are launching the browser, not on any remote system.
+To validate, try accessing using either: http://vote.example.com in case of the Load Balancer or, http://vote.example.com:<NODE_PORT> in case of NodePort service type for Nginx.